Havryliuk-Vasyl/A.S.S/README.md

 A project for the coursework.
 In development.

 Sorry for my code.
-I'm only studieng (
+I only study (